-- Probability
+- o Probability

-- Estimation
+- o Estimation

 - Analytical Thinking

 - Problem Solving Journals

-- Real Life Use of Shapes and Triangles
+- o Real Life Use of Shapes and Triangles

 One set of math manipulatives will be purchased for each K-5 classroom.
 These will be used to meet the CA State Framework standards in Measurement and Reasoning for each grade level.
 Grades 3-5 will use additional manipulatives for problem solving and real-life estimation situations.